bitprj/devrel/IMC_WhyReact/blog.md

 </div>

 I will end this section on one final key point to understand about React.
 Remember when I mentioned the Virtual DOM at the start of this section?
 Well, it’s essentially a copy of the real DOM (HTML tree) that React stores in memory.
 React does this for efficiency’s sake: React makes changes directly to the Virtual DOM, and then renders just the differences between the Virtual DOM and the real DOM.
 With vanilla JS, the real DOM would need to re-render itself entirely on each update, which is computationally much more expensive.
-Don’t worry if this is slightly confusing—it should be, since React is a new way of thinking about web apps, but just know that React makes web dev life much easier.
+Don’t worry if this is slightly confusing, things will become more clear as you get more practice coding React.
+For now, just know that React makes web dev life much easier.

 <div align='center'>
   <img src='./img/5.png' width='600' />
   <p>The Virtual DOM compares itself to the real DOM and smartly re-renders only what has been changed (in red), instead of re-rendering the entire DOM.</p>
 </div>

+## When to React and when NOT to React?
+I just spent many paragraphs describing what React is great at and how it has ushered in a new paradigm into the web dev universe.
+However, React doesn't need to be used for EVERYTHING web-related.
+For instance, if all you want is a simple blog site, making a React app would be gross overkill, at least for 99% of blogs out there.

+You should strongly consider React when you are building something that is **highly interactive**.
+This is exactly what React was built for.
+Projects like messenger apps, social media apps, board games, audio workstations, notetaking and productivity apps, etc. are where React will shine brightest.

 ## How-to React